WHATS HOT

 Taking Medicine During

-During your , there will be times when you feel ill and want to take medication to make you feel better.
+During your , there will be times when you ill and want to take medication to make you feel better.
 However, it can be confusing to know what medication is safe to take and what should be avoided.
 Always consult with your doctor or healthcare provider before taking any medication, even over-the-counter medications, to ensure the safety of you and your baby.

 Always consult with your doctor before taking any medications while , as they can pass through the placenta to your baby.
 Some medications are considered safe during pregnancy while others may pose risks to your developing baby.

-Here is a pregnancy guide that covers information on medicine and pregnancy.
-This guide will provide you with information on the types of that are safe to take during pregnancy, as well as those that should be avoided.
+Here is a pregnancy guide that covers information on and pregnancy.
+This guide will provide you with information on the types of medicines that are safe to take during pregnancy, as well as those that should be avoided.
 In addition, the guide will also offer advice on how to safely take medication during pregnancy.

 Get medical advice: